Not legal advice!

 It appears that the extreme fringes of the political spectrum have people sitting out there, trolling every single nook and cranny of the Internet, looking for places where they can pop up and spew their conspiracy theories.
 The 2016 election has only made it worse.

 Bleah.
 A pox on all your houses.
 If you haven’t got anything substantive to say about genealogy, it ain’t going live here.
 And if it sneaks by me at first, it’ll get deleted when I spot it.
 (But see below as to My turf.
 My rules.)

 Play nice.
 We’re not all ever going to agree with each other on everything.
 But disagreeing doesn’t have to be disagreeable.
 So no personal attacks, ever.

 My turf.
 My rules.

 And last but hardly least, I pay the bills for this website.
 I don’t accept advertising and I don’t charge admission.
 Which means that this is my turf.
 Which means that I get to set the rules.
-So no, I really don’t have to talk about an issue if I choose not to.
-And I don’t have to stop talking about something that I do want to talk about.
+So no, I’m probably not making your comment live if you don’t provide a real email address.
+I can stop you from commenting if I think you’re being an annoying pest.
+I really don’t have to talk about an issue if I choose not to.
+And I don’t have to stop talking about something that I do want to talk about (that includes the very very few times I can’t help myself from saying something you might construe as political).
 Your freedom of speech doesn’t mean that you can interfere with mine.
 It means that you’re free to do exactly the same thing … on any website where you pay the bills and you set the rules.